 RFC 3647 4.5.2 Relying party public key and certificate usage Number 1 ETSI QCP 6.3.a PKIo The terms and conditions for users that are made available to the relying parties have to state that the relying party has to check the validity of the full chain of certificates up to the source (root certificate) that is relied on.
 The terms and conditions must also state that the subscriber is personally responsible for prompt replacement in the event of an approaching expiry of validity, and for emergency replacement in the event of a private key compromise and/or other types of emergencies relating to the certificate or the higher level certificates.
 The subscriber is expected to take adequate measures in order to safeguard the continuity of the use of certificates.
-Comment The validity of a certificate should not be confused with the certificate holder's authority to perform a specific transaction on behalf of an organization or pursuant to his or her profession.
+Comment The validity of a certificate should not be confused with the authority of the certificate holder to perform a specific transaction on behalf of an organization.
 The PKI for the government does not arrange authorization; a relying party has to convince itself of that in a different manner.